ivanchubb/ivan.chubb.dev/docs/resume.md

 ## Work Experience

+### DevSecOps Engineer (2024 - Present)

+- Project Manager for a DevSecOps framework of containers and pipelines that enables over 120 apps, 1000 developers, and 40 organizations
+- Responsible for briefing senior leadership on how both policy and technical compliance can be automated

-### U.S. Army Cyber Schoolhouse (2021 - current)
+### U.S. Army Cyber Schoolhouse (2021 - 2024)
 **Senior Systems Programming Instructor**

 - Train early and mid career software engineers in C, Python, Operating Systems, and project management <br>
 - Manage 11 employee team of instructors, cloud resources, and senior leader engagements. <br>
-- Provide technical counsel to unit leadership on new technologies
+- Provide technical counsel to unit leadership on new technologies <br>

 ### U.S Army 3rd Armor Brigade Combat Team, 4th Infantry Division (2017 - 2021)
 **Communications Officer**